King Duncan

 The winds are gentle.

 The 1904 Bradley reading observed that this is one of the only moments in the entire play where natural beauty and sunlight are emphasised – "In the whole drama the sun seems to shine only twice: first, in the beautiful but ironical passage where Duncan sees the swallows flitting round the castle of death."
-The decision is exact.
-Shakespeare is using the maximum possible lyrical beauty of Duncan's and Banquo's speech to mark the maximum possible horror of what the castle is actually housing.
+Shakespeare is using the maximum possible lyrical beauty of Duncan’s and Banquo’s speech to mark the maximum possible horror of what the castle is actually housing.

 The further mechanism is the hospitality formula.
-Lady Macbeth greets Duncan with the conventional Renaissance language of welcoming hospitality – "All our service / In every point twice done and then done double / Were poor and single business" – and the audience knows that the hospitality formula is being used precisely to disguise its complete violation.
-The Renaissance understanding of hospitality was theologically charged.
-The host who killed his guest violated one of the most fundamental moral compacts in classical and Christian ethical thought – the Greek concept of xenia, the Old Testament prohibitions, the medieval honour-codes around the table.
-Lady Macbeth's hospitality language is the verbal counterpart of the "innocent flower" she has just resolved to be.
+Lady Macbeth greets Duncan with the conventional Renaissance language of welcome – "All our service / In every point twice done and then done double / Were poor and single business" – and the audience knows the formula is being used precisely to disguise its complete violation.
+The Renaissance understanding of hospitality was theologically charged: the host who killed his guest violated one of the most fundamental moral compacts in classical and Christian thought – the Greek concept of xenia, the Old Testament prohibitions, the medieval honour-codes around the table.
+Duncan, unable to register the gap, walks into the castle with the language of a man who has come home rather than the language of a man entering the site of his own death.

 Why is the naming of Malcolm as Prince of Cumberland a turning point?

+The answer requires attention to the Scottish-Jacobean political context the play assumes.
 Scottish succession was not, in the period the play depicts, strictly hereditary primogeniture (the English convention).
-It was tanistry – a system in which the king's heir could be chosen from the broader royal kindred rather than being automatically the eldest son.
-The "Prince of Cumberland" title was the formal mechanism by which the king of Scotland designated his chosen successor.
-The title's bestowal was therefore a political act with substantive consequences for the question of who would inherit the throne.
+It was tanistry – a system in which the king’s heir could be chosen from the broader royal kindred rather than being automatically the eldest son.
+The "Prince of Cumberland" title was the formal mechanism by which the king of Scotland designated his chosen successor, so its bestowal was a political act with substantive consequences for who would inherit.

-Before the bestowal, Macbeth could plausibly hope that the prophecy ("Thou shalt be king hereafter") might fulfil itself through natural means.
-Duncan could die naturally.
-The succession could pass to Macbeth as the senior eligible male in the royal kindred.
-The prophecy could be vindicated without further action on Macbeth's part.
+Duncan’s bestowal of the title on Malcolm in A1S4 is therefore not a passive recognition of an automatic succession.
+It is an active political decision – and it is the decision that converts the Witches’ prophecy from a possibility into an obstacle.
+Before the bestowal, Macbeth could plausibly hope the prophecy ("Thou shalt be king hereafter") might fulfil itself through natural means: Duncan could die naturally, the succession could pass to Macbeth as the senior eligible male in the royal kindred, and the prophecy could be vindicated without further action on his part.
 After the bestowal, the natural route has been closed.
-Malcolm now stands between Macbeth and the throne.
-The only way for Macbeth to become king is to "o'erleap" the obstacle Duncan has just created.
+Malcolm now stands between Macbeth and the throne, and the only way for Macbeth to become king is to "o’erleap" the obstacle Duncan has just created.

 The Prince of Cumberland!
 That is a step